 Your experience of NHS services

-If you’re unhappy with the treatment or service you, a relative or someone you care for has received from your local NHS we want to know.
-You have the right to make a complaint, have it looked into and get a response.
-You can also raise your concerns immediately by speaking with the staff involved as this should help to resolve the problem quickly.
+We welcome feedback about NHS services, both positive and negative.
+If you are unhappy with the treatment or service you, a relative or someone you care for has received from your local NHS, you have the right to make a complaint, have it looked into and get a response.

-Within the NHS we aim to make sure all complaints are handled well and that appropriate action is taken.
-We will do everything we can to try and resolve the matter to your satisfaction.
+Within the NHS we aim to make sure all complaints are handled well and that appropriate action is taken in order to try and resolve the matter to the complainant’s satisfaction.

 Who can complain?

-Anyone can complain about NHS services or treatment they have received.
-Similarly, anyone who has been affected by the actions or decisions of an NHS organisation or a primary care service (that is a GP, dentist, community pharmacist or optician) can raise a complaint.
+Anyone can complain about NHS services or treatment they have received or if they have been affected by the actions or decisions of an NHS organisation or primary care practitioner.
 If you are unable to complain yourself, someone can act on your behalf with your consent.

 How do I make a complaint?

-The NHS complaints procedure aims to resolve complaints quickly and as close to the source of the complaint as possible.
-This is called ‘local resolution’ and means you should complain to the organisation that provided the service you’re unhappy with first, so, for example, the hospital, GP practice or dental surgery involved.
+The NHS complaints procedure aims to resolve complaints quickly, at source.
+This is called ‘local resolution’ and it is advisable to complain to the organisation that provided the service you are unhappy about.

 You can make your complaint in writing, by email, or verbally.
 If you make your complaint verbally, you will be asked to sign and return a written record to ensure that you agree with the contents.